 A complete application for postbaccalaureate status includes all of the materials required for undergraduate applicants plus the supplementary graduate admissions application.
-Post-baccalaureate applicants who completed undergraduate degree requirements and graduated the preceding term are also required to complete and submit an application and the \$25 nonrefundable application fee.
+CSUDH students who completed undergraduate degree requirements and graduated the preceding term are also required to complete and submit an application and the \$25 nonrefundable application fee if they wish to continue in postbaccalaureate status.